The Experiment Analysis view

 Absolute value

 The specific meaning of the absolute value column depends on the metric type.
-For unique conversions, the value here will be expressed as a percentage, indicating the percentage of users (over the total number of exposed users) who converted for each variant.
-The numerator (Conversions) and denominator (Exposures) will be listed below the percentage.
+For unique conversions, Experiment expresses values as a percentage, indicating the percentage of users (over the total number of exposed users) who converted for each variant.
+The numerator (Conversions) and denominator (Exposures) appear below the percentage.

 Otherwise, the value indicates the aggregate (total events, sum of property value, average of property value) per exposed user.
 The denominator used here is the total number of exposures.
 For example, 10 total events / 4 exposures = on average, an exposed user had 2.5 conversion events.